Milwaukee Tool: History

 In 1976, Milwaukee Tool was sold to Amstar.
-It was later sold to Merrill Lynch in 1986, Atlas Copco in 1995., and finally, Techtronic Industries in 2005.
+It was later sold to Merrill Lynch in 1986, Atlas Copco in 1995, and finally, Techtronic Industries in 2005.

-The company has continued to expand the system and broadened its focus in 2022 with workshop storage solutions.
-In 2021, Milwaukee Tool opened a 150,000 square-foot Service hub in Greenwood, Indiana.
-The $6.75M investment compliments Milwaukee Tool’s 48,000 square foot Service hub in Greenwood, Mississippi, as well as the company’s network of factory and authorized Service centers across the United States.
+In 2021, Milwaukee Tool opened a 150000 ft2 Service hub in Greenwood, Indiana.
+The $6.75M investment complemented Milwaukee Tool's 48000 ft2 service hub in Greenwood, Mississippi, as well as the company's network of factory and authorized Service centers across the United States.

+In 2022, the company continued to expand the system and broadened its focus with workshop storage solutions.

-In 2022, Milwaukee Tool opened a 95,000-square-foot manufacturing facility in West Bend, Wisconsin for the production of hand tools, starting with pliers and screwdrivers.
-The company has the right of first refusal to purchase additional land for future expansion.
+In 2022, Milwaukee Tool opened a 95000 ft2 manufacturing facility in West Bend, Wisconsin for the production of hand tools, starting with pliers and screwdrivers.
+The company has the right of first refusal (ROFR) to purchase additional land for future expansion.

 Foreign forced labor allegations

 In 2023, U.S. lawmakers at the Congressional-Executive Commission on China questioned Milwaukee Tool over allegations its suppliers may have used forced Uyghur labor from Chinese prisons in the manufacture of work gloves.

 In response to an earlier inquiry by the Business & Human Rights Resource Centre, Milwaukee Tool has said they do not tolerate the use of forced labor, and that they have strict policies and procedures in place to ensure that no authorized Milwaukee Tool products are manufactured using forced labor.
 Milwaukee Tool says they investigated the claims and found no evidence to support them.

 After questioning company officials, Representative Chris Smith, Chair of the U.S. Congressional-Executive Commission on China, said that Milwaukee Tool ultimately discovered multiple examples of counterfeit gloves bearing their brand name being made in China, and cut ties with the manufacturer in question.

 Milwaukee Tool has been accused in US courts of benefitting from forced labor assignments in Chinese prisons, with former prisoner Lee Ming-che recalling being forcibly tasked with gluing a patch bearing Milwaukee Tool's distinctive lightning bolt onto its leather work gloves while incarcerated in Hunan's Chishan Prison.